DigitalGlobe/gbdxtools/GBDXtools v17.0.0 Release Candidate.md

 #### TMSImage is now bring-your-own-tiles

-* TMSImage also depended on Maps API imagery which was deprecated
+* TMSImage also depended on deprecated Maps API imagery
 * The class now requires the user specify a TMS service to use

 #### PyProj updates

-* PyProj is updated, which may cause warnings in code using older classes
+* PyProj has seen major updates, which may cause warnings in code using older classes
 * You can now use `CRS(4326)` instead of `Proj('init=EPSG:4326')`

 #### More checks and better error messages